Willykman/Challenge-12/README.md

 **Contributors**

-The jupyter notebook was created by myself ewith the aid of the weeks class module worksheets.
+The jupyter notebook was created by myself with the aid of this weeks class module worksheets.